dkivrak/Sentiment-Analysis-BERT-Based-Models/README.md

 A project comparing 5 different BERT-based models for sentiment analysis.

 ## Purpose
-The objective is to evaluate transformer-based language models’ effectiveness in sentiment analysis and to compare their results across different datasets.
+The objective is to evaluate transformer-based language models’ effectiveness in sentiment analysis and to compare their results.

 ## Models Used